35th Street on the north, Pershing Road on the south, State Street on the east, Federal Street on the west

 When the Stateway Gardens were first built they were an ideal place to live in Bronzeville just like most other projects around the city.
 In the mid-1960s the Stateway Gardens began to experience issues with vandalism from teenage gang members and also transient drunks and drug addicts that were wondering in from nearby bars, sleeping in the hallways and harassing female residents.
 In 1966 Marin Luther King requested more security at these buildings and at the Robert Taylor Homes to curb this problem.

-In the mid-1960s a new more violent breed of gang activity was spreading in the Douglas neighborhood and this brought gang activity into the Stateway Gardens as Del Vikings and Devil’s Disciples/Black Disciples took over these projects.
+In the mid-1960s a new more violent breed of gang activity was spreading in the Douglas neighborhood and this brought gang activity into the Stateway Gardens as the Del Vikings took over these projects.
 The Stateway Gardens were one of the first projects to start going bad in the second half of the 1960s as graffiti and deterioration set in early on.

 As the 1970s progressed these projects would became worse and by the late 1970s drugs, gangs and addiction ran rampant in these buildings as they severely decayed.
-At this point in time the Del Vikings became a part of the Black Gangster Disciples gang making the buildings controlled by either BGDs or the Black Disciples as both gangs sold heavy amount of drugs in the buildings.
+At this point in time the Del Vikings became a part of the Black Disciples.
+By 1981, most of the Del Vikings had joined the more powerful Black Disciples organization while other Del Vikings assimilated into the Black Gangster Disciples.
+The Black Gangster Disciples became quite powerful in these buildings beginning in 1981.
+Both Black Disciples and Black Gangster Disciples opened up a very lucrative drug ring in 1981 that often resulted in blood shed between the two gangs.

 The 1980s saw increased crime and violence in these projects as elevators became non-functional and the hallways were poorly lit, making way for increased gang activity.
 These projects also experienced several sexual assaults and rapes, especially at the hands of serial rapist Johnnie Lee Evans who raped women violently in the elevators in the Stateway Gardens from 1973 to 1983 until he stabbed a pregnant 16 year old girl 22 times, and Evans was even a resident of these buildings but still was able to get away with attacking women in his own surroundings, this clearly showed the breakdown in social control in these buildings as lawlessness now prevailed.